What UK law firms can learn from US Attorney Marketing & Advertising

 The contrast between Bates & Co.’s polite offer of “Very Reasonable Fees” and Jim “The Hammer” Shapiro’s promises could not be more pronounced.
-In less than 20 years American Attorneys went from scarcely noticeable newspapers ads to TV spots that make the Transformers movies look subtle and restrained:
+In less than 20 years American Attorneys went from scarcely noticeable newspapers ads to TV spots that make Michael Bay movies look subtle and restrained:

-The themes and iconography used in these ads are predictably American – loud, brash, extremely confrontational, emotive, loud, repetitive and most of all – loud.
+The themes and iconography used in these ads are vastly different to those used in the UK - they are louder, brasher, more confrontational, emotive, loud repetitive and most of all – loud.
 The imagery is similarly aggressive.
 Sledgehammers, chainsaws, apex predators, motorcycles and explosions feature heavily.
 One personal injury lawyer even embraces the “ambulance chaser” sobriquet by playing it for laughs.
 In his ad, he is seen hamming it up and chasing an ambulance down the street, this skit ironically filmed in the style of the original Adam West “Batman” TV series.
 US attorneys take to TV to advertise everything contentious in nature – personal injury, divorce, criminal defence and anything and everything relating to suing another party.
 One survey estimated that 73% of US law firms advertise in some way (other than through their website).

 By contrast, UK law firm marketing and TV advertising, in particular, is almost exclusively carried out by large national Personal Injury firms and the tone is much more demure.
 Why?